-“If I was not guided with hints, I likely would have not found roger”
+“If I was not guided with hints, I likely wouldn’t have found roger.”

 The Action Plan

 After we “understand your audience,” BuyersGap analyzes the information and provides a SWOT analysis based on audience feedback.
-Included in the analysis, Gilbert Tax received a recommended action plan from the analyst to help boost his online presence, increase SEO rank, and make it easier to find.
-Here were some of the recommendations outlined in the Action Plan:
+Included in the analysis, Gilbert Tax received an action plan.
+An analyst provided recommendations to help boost his online presence by increasing his SEO rank, making his business easier to find.
+Here are some of the recommendations outlined in the Action Plan: